 With the new connected economy, the way we do work has changed.
-We have moved away from standardized, “assembly-line” type of jobs that follow prescribed policies and procedures to a world of “freelance” thinking where creativity, innovation and design are expected of the workers of today.
+We have moved away from standardized, “assembly-line” type of jobs that follow prescribed policies and procedures to a world of “freelance” thinking where creativity, innovation, and design are expected of the workers of today.

-The makings of creativity and how it happens tends to feel like a “black box”.
+The makings of creativity and how it happens tend to feel like a “black box”.
 How does innovative thinking happen?
 Do people just huddle in a room and out comes new discoveries and ideas?
 The truth of the matter, what happens in these rooms is really not that much of a mystery.
 The “creative types” are really just regular people employing simple “gamestorming” strategies to get their results.

 At Impetus Digital we often try to create these “game spaces” when planning the customer advisory boards for our clients.
 To start the “game”, we invite our advisors to enter into a space where the rules of ordinary life are temporarily suspended and replaced with the rules of the game.
 The advisors have to agree to the terms of the game and the game creates an “alternative” world where everyone can do and think outside of the norm.